-You might be quite familiar with strobe lights and should have seen them pretty commonly in parties and discotheques.
+You might be quite familiar with colorful LED strobe lights, and should have seen them pretty commonly in parties and discotheques.

 Let's see how we can make one such circuit at home using LEDs.
 Although these devices use laser light a for the generation of the required strobe effect, using high bright LEDs can also be a good alternative, if many of are included.

 Here we discuss a very simple yet very effective LED strobe light circuit which is in fact more innovative than its commercial counterparts as it produces a chasing effect to lights while implementing the strobing flashing effect simultaneously.

 Simulation and Working:

 The proposed LED strobe light circuit is highly innovative and versatile, it actually can be used in many different applications, like in toys, decoration items, as party lights, and in avionics for displaying warning signals from the airplane (tail light probably).

 The circuit utilizes the popular IC 4017 for generating the basic chasing or sequencing output through its outputs.

 However the above chasing effect becomes a very primary application of the IC and here we are not looking for just a chasing effect, rather we are interested in the strobing pattern which is induced in the circuit by forcing the outputs of the 4017 IC to flash or blink rapidly as it sequences the lights.

 To make the IC output strobe, we introduce another IC 4049 and integrate it to the LEDs in the circuit.

 The IC 4049 basically consists of 6 NOT gate.
 Here two of them are used and configured as an oscillator.